 '''

 NodeOUs:

 Enable: true

-For each identity classification that you would like to utilize, specify

-an OU identifier.

-You can optionally configure that the OU identifier must be issued by a specific.

-\hookrightarrow CA

-or intermediate certificate from your organization.
-However, it is typical to NOT

-configure a specific Certificate.
-By not configuring a specific Certificate, you.

-⇔will be

-able to add other CA or intermediate certs later, without having to reissue all.

-\leftrightarrow credentials.

-For this reason, the sample below comments out the Certificate field.

 ClientOUIdentifier:

 Certificate: "cacerts/cacert.pem"

 OrganizationalUnitIdentifier: "client"

 AdminOUIdentifier:

 Certificate: "cacerts/cacert.pem"

 OrganizationalUnitIdentifier: "admin"

 PeerOUIdentifier:

 Certificate: "cacerts/cacert.pem"

 OrganizationalUnitIdentifier: "peer"

 OrdererOUIdentifier:

 Certificate: "cacerts/cacert.pem"

 OrganizationalUnitIdentifier: "orderer"

 '''

-Identity classification is enabled when NodeOUs.Enable is set to true.
-Then the client (admin, peer, orderer) organizational unit identifier is defined by setting the properties of the NodeOUs.ClientOUIdentifier (NodeOUs.
-AdminOUIdentifier, NodeOUs.PeerOUIdentifier, NodeOUs.OrdererOUIdentifier) key:
+Identity classification is enabled when NodeOUs.
+Enable is set to true.
+Then the client (admin, peer, orderer) organizational unit identifier is defined by setting the properties of the NodeOUs.
+ClientOUIdentifier (NodeOUs.
+AdminOUIdentifier, NodeOUs.
+PeerOUIdentifier, NodeOUs.
+OrdererOUIdentifier) key:

 - 1. OrganizationalUnitIdentifier: Is the OU value that the x509 certificate needs to contain to be considered a client (admin, peer, orderer respectively).
 If this field is empty, then the classification is not applied. - 2.
-Certificate: (Optional) Set this to the path of the CA or intermediate CA certificate under which client (peer, admin or orderer) identities should be validated.
+Certificate: Set this to the path of the CA or intermediate CA certificate under which client (peer, admin or orderer) identities should be validated.
 The field is relative to the MSP root folder.
-Only a single Certificate can be specified.
-If you do not set this field, then the identities are validated under any CA defined in the organization's MSP configuration, which could be desirable in the future if you need to add other CA or intermediate certificates.
+This field is optional.
+You can leave this field blank and allow the certificate to be validated under any CA defined in the MSP configuration.